 There’s so many other ways to adapt to a smaller lifestyle.
 It will be up to you to figure out how it fits you and your family.

-Some may disagree with me on this one.
 We all live by different set of standards.
-I get that.
 But, by having self pride, you’ll have a much more pleasant RV experience.
 Those who cross your path will love you even more.
-In otherwords, take care of your RV.
+In otherwords, take care of your RV and your campsite.
 Don’t let it look like the Clampets just moved in.

 For example, when you pay for a site in a campground or RV park, you’re essentially paying rent.
 And surely, like when renting an apartment or house, your landlord doesn’t want you trashing up the joint or making it look unappealing.
 Show good stewardship by taking care of your site by keeping it picked up, keep after your dogs’ messes and abide by the park or campground rules.